frink-okn/frink-landing-zone/docs/help/query-page.md

 <img src="../../assets/images/SourcesDropDown2.png" width="400">

 Then you can construct a query in SPARQL using the SPARQL Query pane.
-Click the Run Query button to execute the query.
+Click the _Run Query_ button to execute the query.
 <img src="../../assets/images/SPARQLQueryPane.png" width="400">

+### Query Using Examples
+In the EXAMPLES pane, you can select a pre-written query from the list.
+The EXAMPLES pan includes queries from distinct Theme 1 graphs as well as from other graphs that are used in the OKN (e.g., Ubergraph).
 The query page is configured with a few examples that span a few different knowledge sources and their combination.
 The example queries can be selected using the `pick a query` dropdown.
 In addition to these examples, users can opt to write their own query and execute it against the data sources selected.
 Once ready, clicking on the `Execute` button triggers the query.
 The query can be stopped using `Stop execution` button which shows up in place of `Execute`, once querying starts.